njahn82/elsevier_hybrid_invoicing/analysis/results.md

-## Results

 ### Uptake

+#### Elseviers open access journal portfolio

-#### How many Elsevier journals supported the hybrid model?
+*How many Elsevier journals supported the hybrid model?*

-Using text-mined data from web-archived Elsevier APC pricing lists (Matthias 2020), we were able to determine the evolution of Elsevier’s open access journal portfolio.
-Figure shows that the majority of journals were hybrid journals.
-Overall, Elsevier published 2,955 open access journals, of which 2,238 supported the hybrid model.
+Drawing on web-archived Elsevier APC pricing lists (Matthias 2020), we determined the evolution of Elsevier’s open access journal portfolio.

-Elsevier’s journal portfolio changed over the period of observation.
+Figure shows that the majority of journals were hybrid journals:
+Elsevier published a total of 2,955 open access journals, of which 2,238 supported the hybrid model.
+Elsevier’s journal portfolio hardly changed.
 The number of hybrid journals grew by 255 journals between 2015 and May 2020, while its proportion relative to Elsevier’s overall journal portfolio slightly decreased from 86% to 85%.
 The year 2016 marked the highest number of journals.
 After that, the trend reversed.
 Since 2018,